adolfogarza/SweetDate/README.md

 ### Installing with CocoaPods

-To integrate Alamofire into your Xcode project using CocoaPods, specify it in your Podfile:
+To integrate SweetDate into your Xcode project using CocoaPods, specify it in your Podfile:

 ```